DED Granted Country – Venezuela

 - The Form I-765 filing fee (or a fee waiver request).

-If we need biometrics to produce the secure EAD, we will notify you to schedule an appointment at a USCIS Application Support Center.
+If we need biometrics to produce a secure EAD, we will notify you of your appointment to appear at a USCIS Application Support Center.

 Where to mail your completed Form I-765: